cloudbase/garm/README.md

 * [Metrics](/doc/config_metrics.md)
 * [JWT authentication](/doc/config_jwt_auth.md)
 * [API server](/doc/config_api_server.md)

-Once you've configured your database, providers and github credentials, you'll need to configure your [webhooks and the callback_url](/doc/webhooks_and_callbacks.md).

-At this point, you should be done.
-Have a look at the [running garm document](/doc/running_garm.md) for usage instructions and available features.

-If you would like to use ```garm``` with a different IaaS than the ones already available, have a look at the [writing an external provider](/doc/external_provider.md) page.

 If you would like to optimize the startup time of new instance, take a look at the [performance considerations](/doc/performance_considerations.md) page.